bapfeld/bapfeld.github.io/_posts/2019-05-08-multiple-slide-sets.md

 I know there are plenty of great posts out there already about preparing slides using some combination or markdown/org-mode/LaTeX with a Makefile, but I found that no single one covered the precise combination of things I want to do.
 Also, some of the fundamental tools (coughPANDOCcough) have changed in breaking ways.
 So here's my take on combining a bunch of awesome plain text tools together for preparing lecture slides.

 # My (weird?) situation
-Here's what I wanted to be able to do: write slides in org-mode[^orgvsmkdown] and then automatically convert them into four sets of pdf slides: one set to display in the classroom that includes things like `\pause`, a second "handout" set to distribute to students, a third "handout" set for student but with space next to the slides so they could print them and take notes next to the material, and a fourth instructor set that includes notes I've written myself.
+Here's what I wanted to be able to do: write slides in org-mode[^orgvsmkdown] and then automatically convert them into four sets of pdf slides: one set to display in the classroom that includes things like `\pause`, a second "handout" set to distribute to students, a third "handout" set for students but with space next to the slides so they could print them and take notes next to the material, and a fourth instructor set that includes notes I've written myself.

 I also wanted to be able to use a customized template for my beamer slides because I became obsessed with the idea that I should use official school colors for these things.
 A complicating factor here was that my template came in the form of a `.cls` file and not a `.sty`, causing pandoc to freak out.